Alejandrodadev/Alejandrodadev/README.md

-# Hi there! 👋 I'm Alex
+# Hi there! 👋

 ## About Me
-I'm a junior web developer passionate about backend, automation and web development.
-My main focus is on PHP, but I also have experience with other technologies like Python, HTML, CSS, and SQL.
+I'm a junior web developer passionate about backend and web development.
+My main focus is on PHP, but I also have experience with other technologies like Python, JavaScript, SQL.

 ## Language Proficiency
 - **Spanish:** Native
 - **English:** Currently studying and improving, B1